polterguy/polterguy.github.io/endpoints/index.md

 ### GET magic/system/endpoints/list

 This endpoint returns all endpoints in the system, their meta data such as description, input arguments, and resulting response if possible.
 The endpoint can only be invoked by a root user.
-The endpoints requires no argument(s).
+The endpoint requires no argument(s).

 This endpoint is not intended for you to consume in your own code.

 ### GET magic/system/endpoints/openapi

-This endpoints returns an OpenAPI (Swagger) specification.
+This endpoint returns an OpenAPI (Swagger) specification.
 Optionally pass in `system` as true if you want to retrieve system endpoints, or optionally apply a `filter` which is a partial path endpoints must match to be returned.